Tired signs: why they’re important

 Children show they’re tired through changes in behaviour.
 For example, your child might be suddenly irritable, overactive or demanding.

 It’s important to look for your child’s ‘tired signs’.
 These signs let you know when it’s time to reduce stimulation and start settling your child for sleep.
-If you wait until your child is overtired, it’ll be harder to settle her.
+If you wait until your child is overtired, your child will be harder to settle.

 Newborns: tired signs